tsubik/tsubik.github.io/_posts/2012-08-23-new-personal-website-released.md

 permalink: /blog/new-personal-website-released/
 ---

-Finally, I've found some time to refresh my personal website.
-Nothing has changed here for years and the blog was already dead.
-Even if I liked the old design I have decided to make some definite changes.
+I finally found some time to refresh my personal website, yay!
+To be honest, nothing has changed here for years and my blog was already long dead.
+Even if I liked the old design I have decided to make some definite changes, starting fresh is always a good idea.
-I found it too darkly and gloomy and with many unnecessary graphics elements which could be swapped with simple text using proper fonts.
-The next problem was the lack of support for mobile devices, the page was not adapting to a device screen.

 <!--more-->

+## Previous design

+The previous design I found gloomy and with too many unnecessary graphics elements which could be swapped with simple text using proper fonts.
+Lacking support for mobile devices was the next problem.
+The page was simply not adapting to many device's screens.

 <br>
 ![Old-site-design](/images/blog/mysite_01.png "Old site design")
 <br>
 <br>

-As I am a web developer I've decided not to go for any CMS solution to build me site.
+As I am a web developer, I've decided not to go for any existing CMS solution for rebulding the site.
-The reason was simple.
+The reason is dead simple.
 I didn't need it at all.
-What I went for was a completely static HTML site.
+What I went for instead, was a completely static HTML site.
 That's all I needed.

 So I made a list of requirements for my new site: